 Cons: expensive investment for limited warmth, not designed to pack down into its pocket and doesn’t come with a stuff sack

-The Atom SL Insulated Hoodie is a great addition to Arc’teryx’s super popular Atom series.
-This is the most lightweight Atom jacket available, a full 3oz lighter than the Atom LT above (SL stands for “superlight” while LT stands for “lightweight”).
-The Atom SL has moderate insulation in the core with fleece on the sides and minimal to no insulation along the arms.
+The Atom Insulated Hoodie is a great addition to Arc’teryx’s super popular Atom series.
+This is the most lightweight Atom jacket available, a full 3oz lighter than the Atom Heavyweight above.
+The standard Atom has moderate insulation in the core with fleece on the sides and minimal to no insulation along the arms.
 It provides a little bit of warmth without being overkill and is great for windy days and mild climates.

-I wore the Atom SL while backpacking in Sequoia National Park and also while at the beach on the California Coast.
+I wore the standard Atom while backpacking in Sequoia National Park and also while at the beach on the California Coast.
 The hood isn’t insulated, but it helps block the wind well.
 Because it’s not that warm, I wouldn’t rely on it for cold nights, but because sometimes I’ll layer it under a heavier jacket when I’m hanging out at camp in the evenings.
+There is also a hoodless version available.

 Best Ultralight Synthetic Jacket for Backpacking